s3a-spatialaudio/VISR/doc/userdoc/index.rst

 Overview
 --------

-Although the VISR framework is deliberately application-agnostic, it is well-suited for working with
+Although the VISR framework is deliberately application-agnostic, it is well-suited for working with spatial and object-based audio.

 The VISR object model